cngroupdk/vse-4it445-2016/docs/03-rest-ajax.md

-# Getting Started with LoopBack on Local Machine
+# 3rd Practical Class: Getting Started with LoopBack on Local Machine

 ## Install on Local Machine